LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-is-her.md

 of a simple stubborn taste,

-I just like her,
+I just like her;

 might be unrealistic

 and delusional,

-maybe also, esquizofrenic,
+maybe also be esquizofrenic,

 for an infinitesimal possibility

-that seems just feasible,
+that seems feasible,

 in a world that treats human beings's